Energy

 Energy costs can also be reduced by shopping around between energy suppliers.
 There are several websites that can help with online comparisons, including Powerswitch, Glimp and Powercompare.

 Consumer New Zealand, which operates the Powerswitch website, says that there is potential for many more people to switch providers and save money.
-It says that (as of February 2024) the average saving for Powerswitch users is $409 per year.
+It says that over 90% of people who use its services find they can save money, with average savings of around $400 a year.